Skip to main content

 stk create infraCreates an Infrastructure.

-stk deploy infraDeploys an Infrastructure.
+stk deploy infraDeploys your Infrastructure.

-stk destroy infraDestroys an Infrastructure.
+stk destroy infraDestroys the Infrastructure in an environment.

-stk update infraUpdates the Infrastructure data.
+stk update infraUpdates the information of an Infrastructure.

 stk validate infraValidates the structure of an Infrastructure.